Back to National Guide

 Sydney-Specific Considerations

 Sydney's apartment density creates unique plasterboard requirements.
 In strata buildings, any work on party walls (between units) or fire-rated assemblies requires compliance with the NCC.
 This means using the correct board type, installation method, and often getting a building certifier involved.
-Do not assume standard plasterboard is adequate for a party wall; the consequences of non-compliance range from a council order to rectify, to insurance complications in the event of a fire.
+Standard plasterboard is not adequate for a party wall.
+The specific system (e.g., a CSR Fyrchek or Knauf Firestop double-layer assembly with rated compounds) must match the FRL specified by your certifier.

-In inner-west terraces (Marrickville, Newtown, Leichhardt) and lower north shore Edwardian homes (Mosman, Neutral Bay), renovations often involve lining over old brick or stone walls with plasterboard on furring channels.
+In inner-west terraces across Marrickville, Newtown, and Leichhardt, and in lower north shore Edwardian homes in Mosman and Neutral Bay, renovations often involve lining over old brick or stone walls with plasterboard on furring channels.
 This creates a flat, paintable surface and allows space for insulation behind the board.
-The furring channels add cost and a small amount of room width (typically 25–40mm per wall).
+The furring channels add cost and a small reduction in room width (typically 25–40mm per wall), but the insulation upgrade is substantial for homes with no existing wall insulation.

 Noise attenuation is a growing priority in terraces where party walls were originally single-brick with no acoustic treatment.
-During a renovation, upgrading the party wall assembly with resilient mounts, acoustic insulation, and one or two layers of plasterboard can significantly reduce noise transfer.
+During a renovation, upgrading the party wall assembly with resilient mounts, acoustic insulation batts, and one or two layers of acoustic plasterboard can reduce noise transfer by 15–20 dB.
 This is the most cost-effective time to address noise, because the wall is already being opened up.

 Compact apartment layouts in Surry Hills, Potts Point, and Ultimo can make board handling difficult.
-Sheets may need to be cut smaller for transport through corridors and lifts, which adds labour time.
+Full-size 2400x1200mm sheets may need to be cut smaller for transport through corridors and lifts, which adds cutting waste and labour time.
+Plasterers experienced with apartment work factor this into their quotes.

 Hiring a Licensed Plasterer in NSW

-NSW distinguishes between wet plastering and dry plastering (plasterboard).
-NSW Fair Trading requires a contractor licence for plastering work valued over $5,000 (including GST).
+NSW distinguishes between wet plastering (rendering, solid plaster) and dry plastering (plasterboard).
+NSW Fair Trading requires a contractor licence for dry plastering work valued over $5,000 (including GST).
+You can verify a plasterer's licence on the NSW licence search.

 • Confirm whether the quote includes framing or just board supply, fix, and finish

-• Request the finish level in writing (Level 4 is standard; Level 5 for feature areas)
+• Specify the finish level in writing (Level 4 standard, Level 5 if requested)

-• Confirm dust management approach, particularly for renovation work in occupied homes
+• Explain their dust management approach, particularly for renovation work in occupied homes

 How We Calculate